This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

-This course explores the vast inequalities in economic development over space and time.
-The richest countries in the world today are as much as 60 times more prosperous in terms of GDP per capita than their poorest counterparts.
-A consequence of this is that living standards across the globe differ staggeringly: in 35 countries still less than half of the population has access to electricity.
-What explains these inequalities?
-What led some countries to be so much more well-off than others?
-What are the key factors behind prosperity?
+This course explores the vast inequalities in well-being and economic development across the world and discusses various explanations for why certain places and populations are richer than others.
+The richest countries in the world today are as much as 60 times more prosperous in terms of incomes per capita than their poorest counterparts.
+Other living standards vary enormously as well: in 35 countries, less than half of the population has access to electricity (in 2019!); and life expectancy is below 50 in some of the poorest areas.

 This course starts with an overview of what we mean by and how we measure economic growth with a focus on the most popular metric, GDP per capita.
-We then proceed to answer the questions raised above in two modules.
+We then proceed to answer the questions raised above.
 First, we consider what explains present-day differences in wealth among countries without much regard to the distant past.
-We will explore the role of physical capital such infrastructure or machines, of population and its growth, of education and health.
+We will explore the role of physical capital (infrastructure, machines, and so on), of population and its growth, and of education and health.
 We will then move on to the discussion of productivity, a tricky concept which encompasses a variety of things from technological progress to efficient governance.
-To finish up this module, we discuss the role of integration into the global economy via international trade.

 Students will be applying the insights learned in class by delivering a presentation.

 In this class, students will learn about how economists think about the world.
 The course is a good introduction into economic logic and thinking, which will prove useful in more advanced college-level classes as well.
 In addition, students will also be exposed to statistical research methods in economics such as how we test hypotheses, and how we can distinguish correlation from causation.
 This will be extremely useful for future econometrics and applied economics classes.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
 For students completing grades 9-12 by June 2021.Visit Program Page Information Sessions Learn How to Apply